MatheusABomfim/ProgHAM/README.md

 To better illustrate ProgHAM's performance, the following image provides an overview of its performance (It is worth emphasising that the tool requires validation for clinical use and should be used as a support tool for clinical staff, NOT AS A DIAGNOSIS DEVICE):

 <p align="center"> <img src="Overview.png" alt="Project Overview" width="600"> </p>
-(Replace images/ProgHAM_overview.png with the actual path in the repository.)